-157 158 b.
+194 195 196 b.
 The Program will establish a waiver/scholarship process for qualifying students.

-159 160 Eligible Program students will have access to WIOA or local college funds that can help 161 support students with needs such as transportation, food, or emergency costs related to 162 staying in school.
-Additional budget has been built in to support students with costs such as books, materials, and fees at the rate of \$300 per student per quarter.
-163 164 165 6.
-Instruction will be provided through courses approved by college, identifiable by course title. course number, quarter, number of credits, and, for vocational course, the Classification of 166 Instructional Programs (CIP) code number assigned by OSPI to the approved Career and 167 168 Technical Education (CTE) course.
-169 170 7.
-The following instruction will be offered to all students, as appropriate for their goals, skills levels, and completion of prerequisites: 171 172 173 a.
-Basic skills remediation courses and high school equivalency certificate preparation 174 courses.
-175 176 b.
-Courses that lead to a postsecondary degree or certificate, 177 178 c.
-Coursework that will lead to a high school diploma, and 179 180 d.
-College and work readiness preparation coursework.
-181 8.
-The College will ensure that all instruction will be provided by instructors who are employed 182 or appointed by the College whose required credentials are established by the College.
-183 184 185 9.
-Instructor to student ratio for any course open to both Program students and non-Program students will be determined by the College.
-186 187 188 10.
-Instructor to student ratio for classes designed exclusively for Program students will not 189 exceed a 1:35 ratio.
-190 191 F. Case Management and Student Support.
-192 193 The Program will be responsible for the provision of case management services to all enrolled 194 students pursuant to WAC 392-700-085 which include the following: 195 a.
-Consumable supplies, textbooks, and other materials that are retained by the student do not
+Eligible Program students will have access to WIOA or local college funds that can help support students with needs such as transportation, food, or emergency costs related to staying in school.
+Additional budget has been built in to support students with costs such as books, materials, and fees at the rate of \$300 per student per guarter.

+- 6. Instruction will be provided through courses approved by college, identifiable by course title, course number, quarter, number of credits, and, for vocational course, the Classification of Instructional Programs (CIP) code number assigned by OSPI to the approved Career and Technical Education (CTE) course. - 7.
+The following instruction will be offered to all students, as appropriate for their goals, skills levels, and completion of prerequisites: - a.
+Basic skills remediation courses and high school equivalency certificate preparation courses. - b.
+Courses that lead to a postsecondary degree or certificate, - c.
+Coursework that will lead to a high school diploma, and - d.
+College and work readiness preparation coursework. - 8.
+The College will ensure that all instruction will be provided by instructors who are employed or appointed by the College whose required credentials are established by the College. - 9.
+Instructor to student ratio for any course open to both Program students and non-Program students will be determined by the College. - 10.
+Instructor to student ratio for classes designed exclusively for Program students will not exceed a 1:35 ratio.

+F. Case Management and Student Support.

+The Program will be responsible for the provision of case management services to all enrolled students pursuant to WAC 392-700-085 which include the following: